thedavidchu/online_mrc/README.md

 # On-Line Miss-Rate Curves

-This repository analyzes the performance of on-line miss-rate curve (MRC) generation algorithms.
+This repository analyzes the performance of online miss-rate curve (MRC) generation algorithms.
 For completeness, I also implement MRC algorithms that are traditionally considered off-line.